 Fairbanks, Alaska

 Fairbanks is the second largest city in Alaska after Anchorage.
 Visit Pioneer Park to explore a Gold Rush town of 35 restored buildings.
-Travel on a boat tour along the Tanana or Chena river or be lucky enough to see the aurora borealis, known as the northern nights.
+Travel on a boat tour along the Tanana or Chena River or be lucky enough to see the aurora borealis, known as the northern nights.

 San Francisco, California